Treaty of Waitangi

+Context and background history

+Treaty making by European powers with indigenous peoples had always been common but not universal practice in empire building.
+Treaties were dependent on the specific situation.
+In 19th century New Zealand, the British wanted to formalise their involvement in the country, protect British interests, regulate land speculation and control general disorder.
+They were faced with a Māori population that was more numerous, with cultivated land and government.
+Therefore, the British drew up the Treaty of Waitangi.
+In comparison, this situation did not apply in Australia where no treaties were deemed necessary by the British.

-While heading the parliamentary campaign against the British slave trade for twenty years until the passage of the Slave Trade Act of 1807, William Wilberforce championed the foundation of the Church Missionary Society (CMS) in 1799, with other members of the Clapham Sect including John Venn, determined to improve the treatment of indigenous people by the British.
-This led to the establishment of their Christian mission in New Zealand, which saw laymen arriving from 1814 to teach building, farming and Christianity to Māori, as well as training 'native' ministers.
+While heading the parliamentary campaign against the British slave trade for twenty years, leading to slave trading being prohibited in the British Empire in 1807, William Wilberforce, with other members of the Clapham Sect, championed the foundation of the Anglican Church Missionary Society (CMS) in 1799, with the determination to improve the treatment of indigenous people by the British.
+This led to the establishment of the Christian mission in New Zealand, which saw laymen arriving from 1814 to teach building, farming and Christianity to Māori, as well as training Māori ministers.

 The Māori language did not then have an indigenous writing system.
-Missionaries learned to speak Māori, and introduced the Latin alphabet.
-The CMS, including Thomas Kendall; Māori, including Tītore and Hongi Hika; and Cambridge University's Samuel Lee, developed the written language between 1817 and 1830.
-In 1833, while living in the Paihia mission house of Anglican priest and the now head of the New Zealand CMS mission (later to become the New Zealand Church Missionary Society) Rev Henry Williams, missioner William Colenso published the Māori translations of books of the Bible, the first books printed in New Zealand.
-His 1837 Māori New Testament was the first indigenous language translation of the Bible published in the southern hemisphere.
-Demand for the Māori New Testament, and the Prayer Book that followed, grew exponentially, as did Christian Māori leadership and public Christian services, with 33,000 Māori soon attending regularly.
-Literacy and understanding the Bible increased mana and social and economic benefits, decreased slavery and intertribal violence, and increased peace and respect for all people in Māori society, including women.
+Missionaries learned to speak Māori, introduced the Latin alphabet and, with Māori, developed the written form of the language between 1817 and 1830.
+In 1833, while living in the Paihia mission-house of the head of the New Zealand CMS, Rev Henry Williams, missioner William Colenso published Māori translations including parts of books of the Bible, the first books printed in New Zealand.
+Demand for Colenso's 1837 Māori New Testament, and for the Prayer Book that followed, grew exponentially, as did Christian Māori leadership and public Christian services, with 33,000 Māori soon attending regularly.
+Literacy and understanding the Bible increased mana and social and economic benefits.